Himanshu-Singh-Shekhawat/Image-Classification-Project/README.md

 images of cats and dogs.
 The input image will be analyzed and then the output is predicted.

 • Used libraries :- TensorFlow Keras models, TensorFlow, Keras layers, Pandas, Matplotlib

+• Used Generators for converting large amount of data in batches

 • Used CNN to buid this model